 Added on 27 Mar 2026 · Guardian staff and agency · The Guardian · Ideas

-Added on 27 Mar 2026 · Myra Cheng, Cinoo Lee et al · American Association for the Advancement of Science · Systems and Technologies
+Added on 27 Mar 2026 · Myra Cheng, Cinoo Lee et al · American Association for the Advancement of Science · Research & Findings

 Generative artificial intelligence is not your friend.
 We shouldn't need scholarly research studies to demonstrate that, but here we are.
 Not entirely how I would've done the story, but important research.